thomasfevre/thomasfevre/README.md

 ### 👨‍💻 About Me

-I'm a passionate blockchain engineer and fullstack developer based in Paris-La Défense.
-My work involves the full development lifecycle: architecting secure smart contracts with Solidity and Rust, and then building the user-facing applications using TypeScript, modern frameworks (Vue/React/Next/Angular), and mobile technologies like React Native and Flutter.
+I'm a passionate blockchain engineer and fullstack developer, focused now on Data Analytics in the Defi space.
+My previous job involved also fullstack development lifecycle: architecting secure smart contracts with Solidity and Rust, and then building the user-facing applications using TypeScript, modern frameworks (Vue/React/Next/Angular), and mobile technologies like React Native and Flutter.

+---
+### 🎥 Youtube
+My Youtube channel, where I break down web3 concepts in <10 min videos : https://www.youtube.com/channel/UCsCEEw6bq38N_ec3VQEbAVA/

 ---

 ### 🚀 My last Project